mckeeh3/akka-typed-java-cluster-sbr/README.md

 Each project can be cloned, built, and runs independently of the other projects.

-This SBR project is a clone of the [`akka-typed-java-cluster`](https://github.com/mckeeh3/akka-typed-java-cluster) project.
+This Split Brain Resolver project is a clone of the [`akka-typed-java-cluster`](https://github.com/mckeeh3/akka-typed-java-cluster) project.
 A few things were added to this project, mainly enabling the Aka SBR feature, and adding some additional scripts needed to trigger network partitions.

-### About Akka Split Brain Resolver
+### About this Akka Split Brain Resolver Project

-TODO
+This project is set up to manually trigger network partitions.
+The provided cluster dashboard visualizes the sequence of events that occur when a running Akka cluster encounters a network partition.
+The project includes a sample Java Akka Cluster project, scripts for controlling clusters, and a web based cluster dashboard for observing changes in cluster node states as they happen.

+Please see the [Split Brain Resolver](https://doc.akka.io/docs/akka/current/split-brain-resolver.html#split-brain-resolver) documentation for details.

 ### Installation